Lonsdale201/rpg-maker-mv-Debugger/README.md

 * Change tilesets
 * Selected Choices
 * Change XP (by event)
+* Items used in the menu (multiple support)
+* Region Movement (entered / left)
+* Yanfly Region Events
+* Yanfly Quest Journey

-There is currently compatibility with one extension:
+There is currently compatibility with two extension:

 **Yanfly Quest Journey:**